henrikje/laebel/examples/react-express-mysql/README.md

 # Example: Compose sample application

-The example is borrowed from Docker's [Awesome Compose](https://github.com/docker/awesome-compose) repository.
+The example is based on the "react-express-mysql" example in Docker's [Awesome Compose](https://github.com/docker/awesome-compose) repository.

-It is a React application with a NodeJS backend and a MySQL database.
+It consists of a simple full-stack application with a React application, a NodeJS backend, and a MariaDB database.
+I've also added a phpMyAdmin database management UI to make it a little bit more interesting.

 ## The configuration

-To clearly show what is part of the original example and what is added for Laebel, I've separated the two parts.
+To clearly show what is part of the traditional Docker Compose setup and what is added for Laebel, I've separated the two parts.
-- [`compose.yaml`](./compose.yaml): The original Compose file from the example.
+- [`compose.yaml`](./compose.yaml): The typical Compose file for the example.
 It defines the services and their configuration.
 - [`compose.override.yaml`](./compose.override.yaml): The Laebel configuration file.
 It extends the original Compose file with Laebel-specific configuration.

+Note that it is perfectly fine to have the Laebel configuration in the same file as the Compose configuration.

 ## The output